Drqrd/mario2D_unity/README.md

 Like the previous flaw, I have noticed that while I do add comments to my code, they are not comprehensive enough.
 Will also be addressed in future projects.
 <h3> <strike> Poor GitHub Commit Practices </strike> </h3>
 See Notes
+<h3> Code Structure </h3>
+There is a fundamental flaw regarding my structuring of code, most evident in the Player.cs file, which contains hundreds of lines of code pertaining to movement, as well as a solid 20 lines taken up by bool values for said movement.
+This is not a good, scalable way to build movement, and I improve upon this by making use of state machines in my next project: https://github.com/Drqrd/pet_trainer

 <h2> Notes </h2>
 <h3> GitHub Commits </h3>